Submitty/submitty.github.io/_docs/sysadmin/worker_installation.md

 1. [Install Ubuntu 16.04 or 18.04 server edition](/sysadmin)

 2. Create a ```submitty``` user on the machine.
-The user's name is not important.
-The user should only be used for submitty related activities.
+You may choose a different user name, but the user should only be used for submitty autograding.

 3. Install git